Ajaykumbhar/LeetCode-DailyQuestion/August2023/7th-August/README.md

 ### Approach: Binary Search

+#### What?
 > We will use the binary search algorithm to efficiently find the target element in the 2D matrix.

 ####  Why?
 > The binary search approach is applicable because the rows are sorted, and each row's first element is greater than the last element of the previous row.

 ####  How?